-- Explore this fascinating Caribbean nation with complex, interesting politics and history
+- Explore this fascinating Caribbean nation with complex, interesting politics and history.

-- Study from the ground level the impact of African, Spanish, and American influences on Cuban culture and society
+- Study from the ground level the impact of African, Spanish, and American influences on Cuban culture and society.

-- Enjoy the stunning natural beauty of this tropical island—its beaches and bays, lush vegetation, mountains, plains, and robust agricultural areas
+- Enjoy the stunning natural beauty of this tropical island—its beaches and bays, lush vegetation, mountains, plains, and robust agricultural areas.

-- Join field trips to significant nearby areas in Cuba
+- Join field trips to significant nearby areas in Cuba.

 Why Study In La Habana?

 The La Habana program offers an unparalleled opportunity to visit this enchanting island and legendary city to learn about its culture and society.
 It will also provide a unique occasion for understanding—firsthand—the multiple layers of history that make Cuba significant in North America and in Latin America.
-The courses will examine not only the history of former Spanish colonies, but also the twentieth-century, during which Cuba played a significant geopolitical role.
-The La Habana summer program will give you the opportunity to experience the past, present, and future realities of Cuban society and its fusion of Spanish, African, and American flavors to create a rich culture of its own.
+The courses will examine not only the history of former Spanish colonies, but also the 20th century, during which Cuba played a significant geopolitical role.
+The La Habana program will give you the opportunity to experience the past, present, and future realities of Cuban society and its fusion of Spanish, African, and American flavors to create a rich culture of its own.